 Safe Food Handlers Corp.
 Toll Free: (888) 793-5136

-Request Form - Lost Your Certificate?
+Lost Your Certificate?
 Change of Address?

-If you have misplaced your current certificate (FSSMC only) and need a replacement copy, or if you'd like to report a change of address, please e-mail the Illinois Department of Public Health with your request. email@example.com
+If you have misplaced your current FSSMC and need a replacement copy, or if you'd like to report a change of address, please e-mail the Illinois Department of Public Health with your request at d[email protected]

 All food handlers in food establishments are required to obtain a Food Handler Certificate (FHC).
 (Note: If you have already obtained a FSSMC, a FHC is not required).
 A food handler is defined as an "individual working with unpackaged food, food equipment or utensils, or food-contact surfaces."
 To obtain a FHC, you must take an ANSI/CFP accredited training course and pass an ANSI/CFP exam with a score of 75% or higher.
 Most FHC classes are available at $15 or less and the training and exam can usually be completed within 90 minutes.
 Food Handler Certificates are valid for three years.
 The certificates are issued by the agency that teaches your class.
 Some of the organizations listed in the FSSMC section may also teach the FHC course; contact them for information.
-You can also see the IDPH FHC website link below for other options.
+You can also visit the IDPH FHC website link below for other options.